ryan-hong/Fit4Less-Bot/README.md

 If you don't plan on being near the computer or the computer may be in sleep mode you can set the task to wake your PC up to start the task

-Simple navigate to your task in Task Scheduler, double click it
+Simply navigate to your task in Task Scheduler, double click it

 Go over to the "Conditions" tab and check the "Wake the computer to run this task" box